condemil/gist/README.md

 ## Editing existing Gists

 Use the `Gist` / `Open Gist` command to see a list of your Gists.
 Selecting one will open the files from that Gist in new tabs.
-You can then edit the files normally and use `Gist` / `Update File` to update the Gist, or use other commands to change Gist description, remove or rename files, or delete the Gist.
+You can then edit the files normally and save to update the Gist, or use other commands to change Gist description, remove or rename files, or delete the Gist.

 ## Adding new files to existing Gists